Leadership Academy | Scholarships | Mentoring | Internships

 The Leadership Academy scholarship application process:

-Requires the submittal of a full Scholar-ship Application and the performance of a formal set of interviews.
-A committee then selects approximately 20-25 scholars for early-admittance into SFA’s official college program, which effectively reserves a spot for each young man once the competition for our $3,000 scholarship begins, in earnest, in February.
+Requires the submittal of a Scholar-ship Application and formal interviews.
+A committee selects approximately 20-25 scholars for admittance into San Francisco Achiever’s Leadership Academy program, which also starts the process for each young man to compete for one of our renewable annual $3,000 (annual max) college scholarship.

-The ambitious men who are admitted into the Leadership Academy are also granted:
+The young men who are admitted into the Leadership Academy are also granted:

-Other privileges that are normally reserved for college scholars, such as: a personal mentor, access to brotherhood bonding outings and activities, one-on-one college advising and preparation assistance, the chance to meet and network with college admissions officers, internship and job opportunities, and the occasion to develop professional skills and mindsets.
+Leadership Academy scholars benefit from: personal mentors, access to brotherhood bonding outings and activities, one-on-one college advising/preparation assistance, the chance to meet and network with college admissions officers, internship/job opportunities, and the opportunity to develop professional skills and mindsets.

 Removing the structural barriers